Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 4.2

-Easier to live with and reposition than bulkier sofas.
+Easier to live with than the bulkier deep-seat options.

 Compare Performance Scores of These Sofas